MarkWattsBoomi/Breadcrumbs/README.md

 }
 ```

+value can contain a field name in double curly braces e.g. {{fieldname}}.
+This will be substituted

 The structure can be nested as far as required.

 If an element has no value then it is not clickable.